 What is Makers Empire Learning Program?

-Makers Empire is a fun and easy to use 3D Design & Technology program to support primary and elementary school teachers in effectively implementing Design & Technology curriculum.
-With Makers Empire, teachers can confidently plan, teach and assess against Design & Technology curriculum and integrate a contemporary technology - 3D design and 3D printing.
+Makers Empire is a fun and easy to use 3D Design & Technology program that is proven to improve students' spatial reasoning skills (a key indicator of futrue STEM success), reduce STEM anxiety, improve creative confidence and help close the gender gap.
+With Makers Empire, teachers can confidently plan, teach and assess against Design & Technology curriculum and help students' improve their STEM performance.

 Compare Makers Empire Learning Program with...